 Surgeons can also commit errors in how they place the mesh.
 If your doctor commits an error, the mesh might be less likely to be effective or it could cause additional complications and injuries because of where or how it was placed.
 In these cases, you might also be able to sue the doctor.

 To succeed in a medical malpractice claim against your doctor for mistakes installing hernia mesh, you will typically need to prove what the doctor did wrong and what they should have done differently.
 This often means hiring a medical expert who can testify in court on your behalf.
 The medical expert your lawyer chooses will typically be another doctor that performs similar medical procedures and can speak to what the proper standard of care is in a procedure like yours.

 Call Our Maryland Injury and Death Lawyers for Surgical Mesh Hernia Repair Complications

-If you or a loved one was injured by negligent repair of a hernia using surgical mesh or if you were injured by recalled or defective hernia mesh, call the Law Offices of Randolph Rice today.
+If you or a loved one was injured by negligent repair of a hernia using surgical mesh or if you were injured by recalled or defective hernia mesh, call the Rice, Murtha & Psoras today.
 Our lawyers help injury victims and the surviving family of deceased victims sue for injuries and other expenses related to negligent hernia mesh injuries in Maryland.
 For a free legal consultation on your case, call our Maryland hernia mesh injury and death lawyers today at (410) 694-7291.